MOHAMED-ALI-YOUSSOUF/personal-budget-tracker/README.md

 ### Download PDF Report

-Users can download a PDF report of their income, expenses, and savings.
+Users can download a PDF report of their income, expenses, balance and details of transactions.
-This report can be customized based on date range and categories, and it is available in both English and Turkish.

-### Savings Suggestions

-The savings suggestions feature provides insights on how users can save more based on their spending behavior.
-Suggestions are made by analyzing the user's current spending and providing alternatives to reduce unnecessary expenses.
-Users can view savings tips, such as setting limits on specific categories or adjusting their monthly budget.

 ## How to Run the Project